-- 1) Double check to see that all of the connections are secure. - Open the feed water tapping valve and check the appliance for leaks.
+- 1) Double check to see that all of the connections are secure. - 2) Open the feedwater tapping valve and check the appliance for leaks.
 If any leaks are detected, close the valve and correct the problem before proceeding.

-NOTE: If a leak occurs at a "Push In" plastic fitting, then refer to Fig. 6.

-3) Open the storage tank valve and lift the faucet handle until a steady stream of water flows.
+NOTE: If a leak occurs at a "Push In" plastic fitting, then refer to Fig. 6. - 3) Open the storage tank valve and lift the faucet handle until a steady stream of water flows.
 Close the faucet, wait at least 5 minutes and carefully check for leaks.
-Correct them as necessary.
+Correct them as necessary. - 4) Plug in the appliance transformer.